Incontinence // Category

 Pelvic floor physiotherapy is a specialized form of physiotherapy that focuses on the pelvic floor muscles, which support the pelvic organs (bladder, uterus, and rectum) and control bladder and bowel function.
 Pelvic physiotherapy can help to improve pelvic health during menopause and beyond, providing relief from uncomfortable symptoms and reducing the risk of pelvic floor disorders.

-What does Pelvic Floor Physiotherapy Involve?
+What does Pelvic Health Physiotherapy Involve?

 Pelvic floor physiotherapy involves a range of techniques designed to improve the strength, coordination, and function of the pelvic floor muscles.
 These techniques may include pelvic floor exercises, biofeedback, electrical stimulation, manual therapy, and education on lifestyle modifications.
 It is an effective alternative to drug based therapy and surgery, and allows for you to take your health into your own hands.